neopsis/niagara-gradle-plugins/README.md

-This repository contains several plug-ins that make it easier to configure Gradel for Niagara module development.
+This repository contains several plug-ins that make it easier to configure Gradle for Niagara module development.